 Fun Things to do in Mystic

 Mystic knows how to entertain families.
-Beluga whales, sea lions, and African penguins take center stage at Mystic Aquarium, while at Mystic Seaport Museum, kids can climb aboard a whaling ship, learn to tie knots and watch artisans bring maritime history to life.
+Beluga whales, sea lions, and penguins take center stage at Mystic Aquarium, while at Mystic Seaport Museum, kids can climb aboard a whaling ship, learn to tie knots and watch artisans bring maritime history to life.

 For a dose of old-school charm, Olde Mistick Village delivers with quirky shops, fun treats, and plenty of spots to wander.